 1. Maintains Healthy Blood Vessels

 Vitamin B6 is needed to regulate levels of a compound called homocysteine within the blood.
 Homocysteine is a type of amino acid acquired from eating protein sources, especially meat.

 Without enough vitamin B6, homocysteine builds up in the body and damages blood vessel linings.
 This can set the stage for dangerous plaque buildup, which can lead to an increased risk of heart attack or stroke.

 Studies show that when patients take vitamin B6 along with folate, total homocysteine concentrations are significantly reduced.
-Plus, the homocysteine-lowering effects of vitamin B6 can also help heal the damage done to blood vessels to enhance heart health.
-(3, 4)
+Plus, the homocysteine-lowering effects of vitamin B6 can also help treat the damage done to blood vessels to enhance heart health.

 2. Supports Brain Function

 Vitamin B6 is often considered a top brain vitamin because it helps promote the proper function and development of the brain and nervous system.
 Studies have shown that a vitamin B6 deficiency could influence memory and contribute to cognitive impairment, Alzheimer’s and dementia with advanced age.

 One way vitamin B6 impacts brain function is by controlling homocysteine levels, which are not only a risk factor in coronary heart disease, but can also cause damage to neurons of the central nervous system as well.

 Vitamin B6 also plays an important role in the production of hormones like serotonin and norepinephrine, which help control factors like mood, energy and concentration.
 Researchers believe that certain behavior disorders in children, including ADHD, are caused by low serotonin levels, which means that increasing PLP concentrations in the blood could potentially help reduce symptoms.